 Approximately one in 150 infections will result in severe neurological disease, including encephalitis and meningitis.
 The most significant risk factor for developing severe neurological disease is advanced age.

-Find more information about West Nile virus and what you can do to reduce your risk at the Centers for Disease Control and Prevention (CDC) Web site, www.cdc.gov.
+Find more information from the Centers for Disease Control and Prevention (CDC) about the West Nile virus and what you can do to reduce your risk.

 This information was adapted from the Centers for Disease Control and Prevention (CDC) Web site: www.cdc.gov.